finanalyst/rakuast-rakudoc-render/PromiseStrings.md

 # PromiseStrings for templates

 	How RakuAsT-RakuDoc-Render handles forward references or placement material that has not yet been rendered

+When `=place toc:*` is given in a RakuDoc source (eg at the top of a source), typically the source has not yet been completely rendered.

+The renderer actually renders a source into `PStr` or **PromiseStrings** rather than `Str`.
+As forward references become known, they are included in the text.

 ----